-For the 2019-2020 school year, our Public Health Nurses will be offering Meningococcal disease, Hepatitis B and HPV vaccines to grade 7 and 8 students.
+For the 2019-2020 school year, our Public Health Nurses will be offering Meningococcal, Hepatitis B and HPV vaccines to grade 7 and 8 students.
 More information for parents and caregivers can be found at wdgpublichealth.ca/immunizeGr7.

 We may also offer catch-up clinics at secondary schools to students who received a letter from Public Health stating that their vaccinations are not up-to-date.